 We've all got a limit, concentration wise – even without the manifold distractions of an office.
-When I was at university I found that I could 100% concentrate solidly for exactly 36 minutes.
-I know this because that every lecture, whenever I looked at my phone to see how long was left to run, it was always 36 minutes in.
-Without fail.
+When I was at university, I found that I could 100% concentrate solidly for precisely 36 minutes.
+I know this because that every lecture, whenever I looked at my phone to see how long was left to run, it was always 36 minutes in without fail.

 7. Stay hydrated – but don’t cane the caffeine

-I don't buy the common wisdom: "don't drink coffee after 1pm".
+I don't buy the conventional wisdom: "don't drink coffee after 1pm".
 For me, it's essential at about 2.30pm.
 Just don't hammer it, crash, hammer it again…pace yourself!

 Much loss of focus and procrastination comes from anxiety.
 The stress of working creatively in a busy office is easier to handle if you have a clear entrance strategy.

-Now I doubt he's writing screenplays in an open-plan office but the point still holds up.
-Run through your own pre-match routine and your brain will get ready to play ball.
+Now I doubt he's writing screenplays in an open-plan office, but the point still holds up.
+Run through your pre-match routine and your brain will get ready to play ball.

-And if you're really lucky, the people who sit by you will notice your routine: the more seriously you seem to take it, the more likely they are to leave you to create in peace.
+And if you're fortunate, the people who sit by you will notice your routine: the more seriously you seem to take it, the more likely they are to leave you to create in peace.

-You've focussed all day at work.
+You've focused all day at work.
 If you're going to be hot stuff tomorrow, your brain needs a breather.
-Now your job is make the most of your downtime.
-It's poor form to have your mind repeatedly wander to work while you're trying to watch Netflix, and keep asking your spouse/mate/cat what the hell is going on…
+Now your job is to make the most of your downtime.
+It's poor form to have your mind repeatedly wander to work while you're trying to watch Netflix and keep asking your spouse/mate/cat what the hell is going on.

 Quickly prioritise it so you can get what's bugging you most out of the way first thing tomorrow…then leave.
 Grab yourself some life/work balance.